-Pro-Life Action: These letters to the editor make it easy for you to defend innocent life.
-After you pick your letter, just adapt it to fit your style, and find your local newspaper online.
-Then submit your letter in the appropriate "opinion / letters to the editor" section.
+These 5 letters to the editor make it easy for you to defend innocent life.
+Pick a letter that inspires you to write, adapt it to fit your style, and submit your copy to the local newspaper online, using the appropriate "opinion / letters to the editor" section.

 It is an irrefutable scientific fact that, at the moment of conception, every new human being represents a genetically distinct, unrepeatable life.
 To abort [kill] that human being in the process of development, at any stage, is to interfere with God's creative power.